flotiq/flotiq-docs/docs/API/content-type/listing-ctd.md

 To get the list of
 <abbr title="Content Type - a model of data that has been defined inside the Content Repository.">Content Types</abbr>
 you need to send `GET` call to `/api/v1/internal/contenttype`.
-It returns the paginated list of Content Types.
+It returns a paginated list of Content Types defined for your account.
 It can be filtered and limited.

+!!! note
-`Read only API KEY` is sufficient to perform this action.
+    You can use your `Application Read Only API KEY` to perform this action.
+Read more about [API keys and scoped API keys](/API/).

 Possible request parameters: